Update pg gem to 1.0

 diff --git a/Gemfile b/Gemfile index a3f99a1ec..94dc31301 100644 --- a/Gemfile +++ b/Gemfile @@ -62,7 +62,7 @@ if File.exist?(database_file) when 'mysql2' gem "mysql2", "~> 0.4.6", :platforms => [:mri, :mingw, :x64_mingw] when /postgresql/ - gem "pg", "~> 0.18.1", :platforms => [:mri, :mingw, :x64_mingw] + gem "pg", "~> 1.0.0", :platforms => [:mri, :mingw, :x64_mingw] when /sqlite3/ gem "sqlite3", "~>1.3.12", :platforms => [:mri, :mingw, :x64_mingw] when /sqlserver/

-#6 Updated by Shinichi Yanagisawa about 1 month ago
+#6 Updated by Shinichi Yanagisawa over 3 years ago

 pg 1.0.0 supports PostgreSQL 9.2 and later.
 If we update pg gem to 1.0.0, Redmine cannot run on some operating systems such as CentOS 6 (PostgreSQL is 8.4).